-Chaired by the Department of State Development, Manufacturing, Infrastructure and Planning (DSDMIP), the Leadership Board Sub-committee (Recovery) comprises the SRPPC, Under Treasurer, the Commissioner of Queensland Fire and Emergency Services (QFES), the Chief Executive Officer (CEO) of the QRA (if not appointed as the SRPPC), the Directors-General for the FRG lead agencies, the Director-General, Department of the Premier and Cabinet (DPC), the Commissioner of the Queensland Police Service (QPS) and the SRC, if appointed.
+Chaired by the Chief Executive Officer of the Queensland Reconstruction Authority, the Leadership Board Sub-committee (Recovery) comprises the SRPPC, Under Treasurer, the Commissioner of Queensland Fire and Emergency Services (QFES), the Directors-General for the FRG lead agencies, the Director-General, Department of the Premier and Cabinet (DPC), the Commissioner of the Queensland Police Service (QPS) and the SRC, if appointed.
 The Chief Executive Officer, Local Government Association of Queensland (LGAQ) and the IGEM are observer members.